 The mechanism that keeps arterial blood pressure stable in black and white tegu lizards (Salvator merianae) even as their body temperature varies substantially is more efficient at lower than higher external temperatures, contrary to what has always been believed, and vascular regulation plays a key role in pressure adjustments, according to an article published in PLOS ONE by researchers at the Federal University of São Carlos (UFSCar) in the state of São Paulo, Brazil.
-The research was supported by FAPESP.

 The findings pave the way for more investigation of the physiology of ectothermic animals, which rely on external environmental factors to regulate body temperature, and of novel applications for the method used in the study.

 “At some time, practically everyone feels dizzy on getting out of bed too quickly.
 The baroreflex is the mechanism that compensates for the sudden change in arterial pressure as blood in the lower part of the body, which flows at the same height as the heart while the person is lying down, suddenly has to flow against gravity when they get up.
 This kind of reflex is a feature of all vertebrates and is affected by temperature.
 It used to be thought that the increase in metabolism at higher temperatures enhanced the efficiency of the mechanism, but that’s not what we found in our study,” said Renato Filogonio, first author of the article and a researcher in the Department of Physiology at UFSCar’s School of Biological and Health Sciences (CCBS) with a postdoctoral scholarship from FAPESP.